“I have often thought of poetry as ‘bearing witness’ and this is a

 Lesley-Anne’s public performances and presentations include Pecha Kucha, spoken word at social justice and arts events, and presentations on the topics of creativity, spirituality, and writing.

 Lesley-Anne is drawn to acts of poetic activism, such as her part in The Han Shan Project where a Langley rainforest was saved from future development.
-She has installed Pop-Up-Poetry in Belfast, New York, Los Angeles, Toronto and the Okanagan Valley.
-Lesley-Anne uses social media as a tool for poetic engagement with writers and non-writers alike.
+She has installed Pop-Up-Poetry in Belfast, New York, Los Angeles, Toronto and across Canada.
+Lesley-Anne embraces social media as a tool for poetic engagement with writers and non-writers alike.
 She continues to seek ways to touch people’s lives with words, right in the thick of things.

 Survey Crew, as published in The Antigonish Review.